elee-tudublin/2023_sswd_4.1_sveltekit/readme.md

 ## 2. Environment Variables

 It is very bad practice for security to hardcode secrets such as passwords, API Keys etc, in scripts or source code.
-Aside from being visible to who ever has access to the source-code, secrets may also end up in a code repository (eg. GitHub) where they will be accessible by anautorised members of the developmebt team, or even be available publicly.
+Aside from being visible to who ever has access to the source-code, secrets may also end up in a code repository (eg. GitHub) where they will be accessible by anautorised members of the development team, or even be available publicly.
 There are many high profile examples of this happening,  even if it is easy to prevent.

 ### 2.1 Using Environment Variables